kstep/graphicsmagick/www/motion-picture.rst

 be `Christopher Reeve`_'s most memorable work, the film's images turned out great, and the kids are sure to enjoy the film.

 The modern motion picture industry usually shoots on film and then uses a machine known as a *datacine* (e.g. `Spirit 4K DataCine`_ or Cintel DSX) or a *scanner* (e.g. `Northlight Scanner`_ or `Lasergraphics`_ Director) to convert each film image into an individual image file.
-An alternative to this is to use a high definition CCD camera such as the `Grass Valley Viper`_ or the `DALSA Origin`_ to capture images to uncompressed files directly.
+An alternative to this is to use a high definition CCD camera such as the `Grass Valley Viper`_ or the Panavision Genesis to capture images to uncompressed files directly.
 A rather inferior approach is to use a video high definition compressed format like HDCAM and convert each frame to a file for processing.

 Images scanned from film are usually in either a log colorspace similar to Cineon Log (10 bits per sample is most common), or in a linear format